-You can also use a development environment like Borland JBuilder (click on the gate.jpx file), but note that it's still advisable to use ant to generate documentation, the jar file and so on.
+You can also use a development environment like Eclipse (the required .project file and other metadata are included with the sources), but note that it's still advisable to use ant to generate documentation, the jar file and so on.
 Also note that the run configurations have the location of a gate.xml site configuration file hard-coded into them, so you may need to change these for your site.